themanager.org

 Is knowledge the ultimate competitive advantage?
 Business Management Asia talks to Dr Yogesh Malhotra about why, sometimes, merely possessing knowledge isn't enough; application, he argues, is everything.
 2003

-KM Program Implementation Tips & Guidelines “A Practitioners Point of View”
+KM Program Implementation Knowledge Management Program Implementation Tips & Guidelines “A Practitioners Point of View”

 Knowledge Management And The Nonprofit Industry: A Within And Between Approach The nonprofit industry is specifically examined and it is suggested that the uniqueness of this industry requires both a "within" and "between" approach to KM.
-The within approach suggests that organizational culture needs to be modified to motivate and facilitate KM processes within the organization.
-The between approach suggests that the industry needs to facilitate a KM culture between organizations in order to effectively leverage money and knowledge in the industry.
 2005

 Knowledge Management In Self-Organizing Social Systems Knowledge is a threefold process of cognition, communication, and co-operation.
 How can knowledge be managed in a self-organizing system?
 May 2004

 Linking Knowledge Management and Information Technology to Business Performance A Literature Review and a Proposed Model.
+Most current empirical studies have explored the relationships among these three factors either in isolation or in pairs of two at a time.
 2006

 Managing Tacit Knowledge In Organizations This paper examines potential ways to observe and manage the creation and exchange of tacit knowledge within an organization.
-Techniques such as communities of practice and the use of a shared workspace are evaluated using specific examples from a case study.
-In addition, the role of management is examined along with several approaches that can be used to facilitate effective knowledge sharing.
 2007

 Measuring and Managing Knowledge Capital By Paul Strassmann